Viking Clips for Hardwood Siding

 Installation Guidelines for the Viking Clip for Rain Screen Siding

-- Distance between studs can not exceed 24” – Recommended spacing is 16”.
+- Distance between studs does not exceed 24” – Recommended spacing is 16”.

 - Application of asphalt-impregnated building paper or house wrap over the wall sheathing to create a moisture barrier and drainage plane.